sujunhao/VariantSim/README.md

 #1.
 Introduction
-It's a Read simulatte tookit.
+It's a read simulate tookit.
+The basic idea comes from [donorsim](https://code.google.com/p/donorsim/).

 convert pos in SimRef to Ref